aasmith/haproxy-examples/README.md

  * `-e HAPROXY_PIDS` passes all running haproxy instance PIDs into the running container, ultimately to be passed to `haproxy -sf <pids>*`.
 If less control is desired, then this could become `$(pidof haproxy)` in the image's CMD.
+   Coincidentally, this makes it possible to run on OS X using `docker-machine`.

 [0]: http://developers.redhat.com/blog/2014/11/06/introducing-a-super-privileged-container-concept/